rivas-lab/ANGPTL7/gene_based_test/README.md

   --maf_thresh MAF_THRESHES [MAF_THRESHES ...]
                         which MAF threshold(s) to use. must be valid floats between 0 and 1 (default: 0.01).

+  --exclude EXCLUDE     path to file containing variants to exclude from analysis.

+                                 format of file:

+                                 1:69081:G:C
+                                 1:70001:G:A

   --out_folder OUT_FOLDER
                         folder to which output(s) will be written (default: current folder).